Classroom Buildings

 Founders Hall

 Rebuilt on the site of the original building of New Garden Boarding School, Founders Hall provides office space for many student service departments and traditional-age student organizations.
-Its facilities include the College cafeteria, meeting rooms, lounges, an art gallery, a recreation room, a mailroom for traditional-age students, a snack shop, the College bookstore, the student-operated radio station, The Grill, Pizzeria and Student Organizations Center.
-Founders Hall also houses the Provost's Office and Student Affairs.
+Its facilities include the College dining hall, meeting rooms, lounges, an art gallery, a mailroom for traditional-age students, the College bookstore, the student-operated radio station, The Grill, and Student Organizations Center.
+Founders Hall also houses the President’s Office, Provost's Office and Student Affairs.

 Housed in the basement is the Department of Theatre Studies, including faculty offices, box office, costume shop, dressing rooms and a rehearsal hall.